 During a nostalgic post-war visit to the same area the General said: "It took guts to get up those cliffs that day".

-and died there.
-The monument was a project of a grateful and dedicated
+who fought and died there.
+The monument was a project of a

 LUXEMBOURG AMERICAN CEMETERY AND MEMORIAL